Stepan-coder/HandWritenSignatureDetection/README.md

   * Preparing the model for further use

 ### [Data preparation](Step_1_Convertiong_Dataset_to_YOLOv5)

+To implement the module and to train the model, a sufficiently large set of training data (several thousand images) is needed.
+Due to the reluctance to independently search and mark up data (to highlight those areas in the image where the signatures are located, as well as where they are not), I decided to find a ready-made data set.

+Soon luck smiled on me and I came across [this](https://tc11.cvc.uab.es/datasets/Tobacco800_1) dataset.
+It was almost perfect for my task, I needed to carry out some actions and you can start learning.

 ### [Training the model](Step_2_Custom_YOLO_training)

 Use [this notebook](Step_2_Custom_YOLO_training/CustomYOLOv5_using_Tobcco800_dataset.ipynb) to train and test the YOLOv5 model.